Harvey Lisberg: Music management

 Warner Brothers Records negotiated with Lisberg for Graham Gouldman to produce the Ramones album Pleasant Dreams, and oversaw the US release of 10cc's seventh album Look Hear?
 (1980) and their eighth, Ten Out of 10 (1981), which, at Lenny Waronker's instigation debuted Andrew Gold as co-writer and guest musician on three tracks including their only 1980's UK top 50 hit Run Away.
 Gold declined Stewart and Gouldman's invitation to join 10cc for their ninth album, Windows in the Jungle (1983).

 When 10cc disbanded in 1983, Gouldman and Gold reconnected and formed Wax who signed to RCA for three albums, Magnetic Heaven (1986), American English (1987) and A Hundred Thousand in Fresh Notes (1989).
 Wax achieved success on both sides of the Atlantic when "Right Between The Eyes" reached No.43 on the US Billboard Hot 100 chart in 1986 and "Bridge to Your Heart" peaked at No.12 in the UK Singles Chart in July 1987.
 Lisberg placed "Alright Tonight" in Burglar, starring Whoopi Goldberg.

 Meanwhile, Godley and Creme became pioneering music video producers, and also released six albums of their own, highlighted by the hit singles "Under Your Thumb" – No. 3, "Wedding Bells" – No. 7 and the iconic "Cry" – their only US top 20 hit.
 In 1987, Lisberg colluded with Brian Berg of Polydor to reunite the two camps on one compilation which manifested as Changing Faces – The Very Best of 10cc and Godley & Creme, the best-selling 10cc album to date.
 Godley and Creme themselves split up in 1988.

 The success of Changing Faces prompted Polydor to ask for another album featuring all four original band members which was delivered, in a diluted form, with 10cc's tenth album, Meanwhile (1992).
 A few years later, Avex, the biggest independent record label in Japan, commissioned and released 10cc's final album, Mirror Mirror (1995), with co-writes from Sir Paul McCartney on "Yvonne's The One" (Stewart/McCartney), and Sir Tim Rice on "The Monkey and the Onion" (Rice/Gouldman).

 In the mid-1990s Lisberg sold out his 50 per cent stake in Kennedy Street and now splits his time between the US and the UK.

-He still works on a few selected music-related projects.
+On 30 March 2023, Omnibus Press released his autobiographical memoir I'm into Something Good.